 removedbf dbfNRS [-h]

 dbfNRS The GemStone repository filename or device, as a network resource string, for the repository to be removed.

+-h Print usage and exit.

 This command removes (erases) a GemStone repository file.
 It is provided primarily for erasing an extent or transaction log from a raw partition, but it also works on files in the file system.
 It does not work for disks on remote file systems.